 ● @chrislee_uu

 Chris is a designer in Toronto and Buffalo.
 A graduate of OCAD University and the Sandberg Instituut, he has worked for The Walrus magazine, Metahaven, and Bruce Mau Design.
 Chris explores the relationship between currency and graphic designers a reflection on design’s entanglement with power.
 His work speculates on alternative and decolonial forms for exchange.
 Chris is an Assistant Professor at the University at Buffalo.
+Chris is a special guest co-presented by Art Metropole.

 ● Lois Andison